 The lender isn’t registered in your state

-Search the business' website for a list of states where it legally does business.
 According to the Federal Trade Commission, lenders and loan brokers must register in the states where they conduct business.
 If a lender you’re interest in does not list any states, you could be dealing with a loan scam.

 Seidman says authentic lenders also must operate under a bank charter and advises prospective borrowers to look for that information on the lenders’ sites.
 For example, BorrowersFirst works with Cross River Bank, a bank insured by the Federal Deposit Insurance Corp.

 A prepaid debit card is required